prosekit/prosekit/.changeset/smooth-fans-fail.md

 '@prosekit/core': patch
 ---

-Try to put the text selection after the inserted node when calling the `insertNode` command.
+Try to set the selection after the inserted node when calling the `insertNode` command.